 - 6 credit hours of social science courses

-- 6 credit hours of courses taught by the Faculty of Science
+- 6 credit hours of coursework that satisfies the science requirement

 - 3 credit hours each in a course that satisfies the written English and math requirements